rustfs/docs.rustfs.com/docs/developer/sdk/javascript.md

 ---
-title: "JavaScript SDK"
+title: "JavaScript SDK Guide"
-description: "This document mainly explains the use of JavaScript SDK in RustFS."
+description: "Guide to using the JavaScript SDK with RustFS."
 ---

-Here is the **complete development documentation for using AWS S3 JS SDK with RustFS**, including SDK installation, initialization configuration, basic operations (upload, download, delete, list), presigned URLs and multipart uploads, suitable for Node.js environments.

-# RustFS AWS S3 JS SDK Documentation (for Node.js)
+# JavaScript SDK Guide (Node.js)

 ## I. Overview

-RustFS is an S3 protocol-compatible object storage system, accessible through AWS's official JavaScript SDK (v3).
+RustFS is S3-compatible and works with the official AWS SDK for JavaScript (v3).
 This guide will show you how to use JS to connect to RustFS and perform common object storage operations.

 ## II.
-Preparation
+Prerequisites

 ### 2.1 SDK Installation